- Location: Connecticut

 Online renewals are not available.

-Take your license and your renewal reminder card (if possible) to any of the following DMV locations to renew your license:
+Take your driver's license and your renewal reminder card (if possible) to any of the following DMV locations to renew your license:

 - Satellite offices